Steel-Bank-codespaces/.github/profile/README.md

 Participation is by invitation.
 Contact <jkitchin@andrew.cmu.edu> for information.

 The primary goal of this organization is to test out using Codespaces for collaborative computational work.
+This is done by using a Codespace within a repository.
+The https://github.com/Steel-Bank-codespaces/jupyter-starter repository is a template repo that has a starting Jupyter lab installation in it.
+You can use it to create your own repository.
+The first time you create a Codespace takes a while with this template, but after that it should be pretty quick.

+By default, the Jupyter Lab installation is configured in collaborative mode.
+There is a file menu called Share that you can use to get a link to share with someone else in the repository.

 <!--